 about lynette mattina

 My own journey toward health began in 1987 inspired by my family history of chronic health conditions.
-In my commitment to making personal lifestyle changes, I quickly developed a desire to help others on their path to wellness.
+In my commitment to making personal lifestyle changes, I quickly developed a desire to help others on their path toward health.

 I’ve always been fascinated with the study of human movement, potential, and behavior.
 For as long as I can remember, I wanted to understand how our bodies and minds are designed to work from the inside out.
-I’ve always been curious about the mind-body connection, holistic health and what motivates and compels people to change.
+I’ve always been curious about the mind-body connection and the concept of wholeness.